o3de/sig-platform/rfcs/linux-arm64-support.md

 ## Feature design description

 O3DE can only be built on a host platform (Windows, Linux, or Mac), and will default the target build to the current host platform that it is on.
 Some platforms, such as Android and iOS, can be cross-compiled through specification of the target platform’s specific tool chain or custom generator.
-Introducing an architecture flavor of a host platform will introduce a new use case where a host platform can be a target platform on another host platform through cross compiling.
+Introducing an architecture flavor of a host platform will introduce a new use case where a host platform on one cpu architecture can be a target platform on another host platform with a different cpu architecture through cross compiling.
 However we will limit the feature to allow cross compiling ARM64 on an x64 machine, and not the other way around (unless there is a practical scenario to justify it).

 There are two use cases that will support building for Linux / ARM64

-* **Compiling O3DE for Linux/ARM64 on a Linux/ARM64 host.<br>**
+* **Compiling O3DE for Linux/ARM64 on a Linux/ARM64 host.**<br>
   When building on an Linux/ARM64 host, the default Linux/clang toolchain will already locate the native ARM64 tools.
-* **Cross Compiling O3DE for Linux/ARM64 on a Linux x86_64 host<br>**
+* **Cross Compiling O3DE for Linux/ARM64 on a Linux x86_64 host**<br>
   To cross compile for ARM64 on a Linux x86_64 host, a custom toolchain will be specified that is designed to look for arm64 tools that run on x86 machines.

 ## Technical design description